Ipgnosis/tic_tac_toe/README.md

 ### Error avoidance:

-The vector states are searched for a win that can be achieved in the current move or a loss that could be achieved in the next (opponent) move.
+Prior to the probability calculation code being created, the game history was filled with games containing randomly selected moves that missed easy wins or imminent losses.
+This filled the training data with poor choices that were being repeated over and over.
+To temporarily rectify this, the vector states are searched for a win that can be achieved in the current move or a loss that could be achieved in the next (opponent) move.
 If a win can be achieved, or a loss can be blocked, that move is selected.

 While this is what young humans inevitably do, this mechanism arguably violates the 'no pre-programmed rules' principle.
-See Next Steps below.

-Prior to the probability calculation code being created, the game history was filled with games containing randomly selected moves that missed easy wins or imminent losses.
-This filled the training data with poor choices that were being repeated over and over.
-When probability/estimation is integrated into 'best move', the game history will (hopefully) not contain poor training data.
+When probability/estimation is integrated into 'best move', the game history will (hopefully) de-emphasize poor decisions.
 See more in 'Calculating Probability' below.

 ### Next steps